TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 #### Point Entities

 There are three ways of creating new point entities.
-Firstly, you can drop new entities in the 3D and 2D viewports by using the context menu.
+Firstly, you can drop new entities in the 3D and 2D viewports by using the [map view context menu](#map_view_context_menu).
 To open the context menu, right click into the viewport.
 To create a point entity such as a pickup weapon or a monster, open the "Create Point Entity" sub menu and select the correct entity definition from the sub menus.

 ![Dropping an entity with the context menu (Mac OS X)](images/CreateEntityContextMenu.png)